 To understand how transit agencies are grappling with the fare collection challenge in North America, Accenture conducted the Transit Fare Systems Survey, which included interviews with more than 30 North American public transit agencies and transit sector consultants.

-Regional integration – Multi-vendor supply can simplify the integration between service providers, both from a customer perspective as well as for back-end processes.
-An open, flexible system can also support operators from other industries such as parking, tolling and other retail channels without the need to reconfigure existing equipment.
+Regional integration.
+Multi-vendor supply can simplify the integration between service providers, both from a customer perspective and for back-end processes.
+An open, flexible system can also support operators from other industries such as parking, tolling and other retail channels—without the need to reconfigure existing equipment.

 Transit agencies can lower their total cost of ownership and establish long-term fare collection flexibility by implementing a solution that removes the dependency between device suppliers and fare management software through the integration of multiple hardware suppliers.

 Multi-vendor integration.
 For transit agencies looking to cut fare collection costs, multi-vendor integration is important.
 It can help to reduce fare management costs up to 50 percent with a 3 to 5-year payback on the capital investment.